rui314/8cc/README.md

  2. Apply op to yield a result
  3. Write the results back to A's location

-Producing optimization assembly is being planned.
+Producing optimized assembly is being planned.

 Build
 -----